Energy grants Energy grants from energy suppliers

 You can find out more about ECO and the Green Deal in our guide to the Green Deal.

-Under ECO and the Green Deal, grants and loans are available to cover all or part of the cost of energy-efficiency measures; most commonly loft insulation, cavity wall insulation, solid wall insulation, double glazing or a new boiler.
+Under ECO, grants are available to cover all or part of the cost of energy-efficiency measures; most commonly loft insulation, cavity wall insulation, solid wall insulation, double glazing or a new boiler.

 Installation of loft insulation and cavity wall insulation is usually done by a contractor - although for loft insulation you will probably have to clear your loft first and take up any boards, as this is not normally included.
 But there are exceptions.